OpenAnswers/top4j/docs/JMX_INTERFACE.md

 **ThreadStats** [io.top4j:type=JVM,statsType=ThreadStats]
 ---------------------------------------------------------
-**Description:** Used to persist and expose stats relating to JVM thread usage.
+**Description:** Used to store and expose stats relating to JVM thread usage.

 ### Attributes

 **CpuUsage:** The combined CPU usage of all JVM threads as a percentage of the total CPU available during the last iteration.
 The CPU usage is calculated as the total CPU usage consumed by all JVM threads divided by the number of processor cores available to give the system level CPU usage for the JVM process.

 **UserCpuUsage:** The combined user space CPU usage of all JVM threads as a percentage of the total CPU available during the last iteration.
+The user CPU usage is calculated as the total user CPU usage consumed by all JVM threads divided by the number of processor cores available to give the system level user CPU usage for the JVM process.

 **SysCpuUsage:** The combined system CPU usage of all JVM threads as a percentage of the total CPU available during the last iteration.
+The system CPU usage is calculated as the total CPU usage consumed by all JVM threads minus the total user CPU usage.

 **ThreadCount:** The total number of threads running within the JVM process at the time of the last stats update.